aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/lowcodehtmlsaveoptions/_index.md

 ### getHtmlOptions() {#getHtmlOptions--}

+<b>@deprecated.</b> Please use the 'htmlOptions' property instead.
 The general options for saving html.

 ```javascript
 getHtmlOptions() : HtmlSaveOptions;